insight-platform/Savant/docs/source/savant_101/12_var_interpolation.rst

 * avoid duplication of the same value in several places, for example, in the case when objects of the same class are filtered at the output of the Detection Unit and also processed in the Python Function Unit;
 * use for the parameter a derivative of the value of another parameter if the values of these parameters are interrelated; for example, when the minimum allowed sizes for detected objects depend on the frame size.

 .. note:: Interpolation happens only **once**, when the module is being initialized.
-Even when the dynamic parameters are used, their values interpolated only **once**.

 OmegaConf value interpolation capabilities are described in OmegaConf `interpolation <https://omegaconf.readthedocs.io/en/2.3_branch/usage.html#variable-interpolation>`__ manual.
 Savant supports all features of OmegaConf, for example: